xDaryamo/puccini/README.md

 Our chosen ECMAScript engine is [goja](https://github.com/dop251/goja), which is 100% Go and does not require any external dependencies.

-### Can't I use simple text templating instead of JavaScript?
+### Can't I use simple text templating instead of intrinsic functions and JavaScript?

 Nothing is stopping you.
 You can pipe the input and output to and from the text translator of your choice at any point in the tool chain.
 Here's an example using